sabio-engineering/cookbook-dvelp/guides/Git.md

 # Git

+Our quick guide to working collaboratively with Git and Github.com.

-## Maintain a Repo
+## Contributing to a repo

+* Create a feature branch
-* Avoid including files in source control that are specific to your development machine or process
+* Ignore files that are specific to your local environment or workflow
-* Perform work in a feature branch
+* Write good commits
 * Rebase frequently to incorporate upstream changes
-* Use a GitHub pull request for code reviews
+* Create a GitHub pull request to have your branch reviewed
 * Delete local and remote feature branches after merging

 ## Write a Feature